gustavobastian/csv2sqlite3/README.md

 # csv-sqlite Importer

 Console app for importing data from table in a csv file to a sqlite3 database.
+It was tested in a Ubuntu 24.04 (dev Branch).

+## Directory tree description

+* /data : has some example files for using during tests.
+* /cmake : has information for packaging the project.
+* /docs : has information for generating the documentation with doxygen.
+* /img: place for saving images(not used)
+* /include: header files.
+* /src : source files.
+* /test : test files.

 ## Purpose 🤔